Statutory Rape Defense

 - Class C felony, up to five years in prison

-False Accusations of Statutory Rape
+False Accusations Of Statutory Rape

 A study by the U.S. Air Force revealed that approximately 25% of statutory rape accusers recanted their testimony just before taking a lie detector test or after failing one.
 Further research by the Center for Military Readiness found that 41% of accusations were false.
 Statutory rape convictions reveal society’s misguided notion of protecting children and perpetuate fear.
 Most falsely accused rapists, for example, are African-American men.
 If children lack the capacity to consent, they are also vulnerable to suggestion by aggressive police officers and social workers.
 Minors are often coerced into pressing charges by disapproving parents or disgruntled third-parties.
 As a result, an innocent party serves time in prison.
 In many cases, a consensual relationship giving rise to the charge leads to the couple’s marriage, but the conviction remains on the spouse’s permanent record.
 Years later, the married spouse still has to register as a convicted sex offender under Washington law.

-Know Your Rights and Consult a Lawyer
+Know Your Rights And Consult A Lawyer

 If you are accused of statutory rape, contact an experienced criminal defense lawyer.
 Do not talk to the police or make admissions without obtaining legal representation first.
 For over 20 years, we have defended innocent parties accused of statutory rape.
 We have obtained favorable verdicts and dropped charges in numerous cases involving sexual misconduct with minors.
 We know how to spot the legal weaknesses in the prosecution’s case and challenge tenuous evidence that should be excluded from trial.
-We are focused on defending your rights, protecting your freedom, and preserving your reputation.
-Call 888-212-4824 for a confidential consultation or contact us online.
+We are focused on defending your rights, protecting your freedom and preserving your reputation.
+Call 855-898-2542 for a confidential consultation or contact us online.